cdk8s-team/cdk8s/README.md

 ### New Project

-Now, we'll use the `cdk8s init` command to create a new TypeScript cdk8s app.
+Now, we'll use the `cdk8s init` command to create a new TypeScript cdk8s app:

-Create a new cdk8s project (we'll use TypeScript):

 ```console
 $ cdk8s init typescript-app